-Custom contact lenses are a marvel of modern scientific achievement.
-Eyeglasses have been around since before the Renaissance, which meant a life with lenses sitting on your nose.
+While eyeglasses have been around since before the Renaissance, contact lenses represent a modern scientific achievement that requires careful evaluation and expert fitting.
 Although sometimes a nuisance, eyeglasses aren’t as potentially dangerous as contact lenses can be for your eye health.

 An eyeglasses prescription is a helpful guide for a contact lens prescription, but we measure the variation in shape of each patient’s eyes for a contact lens prescription.
 Identifying the necessary lens power to correct a patient’s farsightedness or nearsightedness is the primary purpose of updating a contact lens prescription.